 Orchestration is the automated configuration, coordination, and management of computer systems and software.
 For Container Orchestration there are different solutions such as Kubernetes software.
-The orchestrator is known to the memory needs of your services, CPU allocation and placing of each service into relevant server.
+The orchestrator is known for the memory needs of your services, CPU allocation, and placing of each service into the relevant server.

 Kubernetes – “Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications”.
 Originally born at Google, Kubernetes was released in 2015 as an open-source tool for all.
 Later, Google handed over the entire project to Cloud Native Computing Foundation (CNCF), operated by the Linux Foundation.
-Kubernetes is an open-source container as a service (CaaS) orchestration systems that automate deploying, scaling and managing of containerized apps, speeding up the development procedure.
+Kubernetes is an open-source container as a service (CaaS) orchestration system that automates deploying, scaling, and managing of containerized apps, speeding up the development procedure.
 Since it has been handled by Google taskforce, there is a certain level of maturity that exists.

-Spotify, Nav, IBM, Nokia, AppDirect, Philips, Ant Financial, China Unicom, Amadeus, Bose, Comcast, eBay and many more use Kubernetes.
+Spotify, Nav, IBM, Nokia, AppDirect, Philips, Ant Financial, China Unicom, Amadeus, Bose, Comcast, eBay, and many others use Kubernetes.

-Containerization focusses towards remote stateless environments that help in extracting away variances in OS distributions and basic infrastructures.
-Containers are light in weight, independent, executable packages of software that encompass all elements needed to run it like code, libraries, system tools, runtime etc.
+Containerization focuses on remote stateless environments that help in extracting away variances in OS distributions and basic infrastructures.
+Containers are light in weight, independent, executable packages of software that encompass all elements needed to run it like code, libraries, system tools, runtime, etc.

 It is like a virtual machine, simulating a real machine with many similarities but significant architectural variations.
 Containers execute on a unified OS kernel isolating itself from the environment when moved from a single computing background to another.
 There has been much of a comparison between Serverless and Containers and that is quite interesting!